4 Best Day Trips to Giethoorn from Amsterdam

 Amsterdam is beautiful, but sometimes the hustle and bustle of the city prevents you from appreciating its natural beauty.
 Where to do it?
 In Giethoorn, a charming place with a population of about 3,000 people!
 The serenity of its canals, the natural environment, its colorful little houses and the warm attention of its inhabitants will make you say #loveyou3000.
 Here are some activities you can do to make the most of your visit:

 • Take a boat ride through the canals while you see more than 150 wooden walkways and bridges connecting houses, stores, hotels and restaurants in the city.
-Prices for Amsterdam Canal cruises are affordable and are often included in tours to Giethoorn.
+The prices of Amsterdam's canal cruises are affordable and are often included in tours to Giethoorn.
 You have the option of traditional boats, motorboats called the "whisperers" for their faint sound.
 In addition, you can choose between group tours or rent your own boat and navigate these canals at your leisure for about €15 per hour.

 • Explore the Weerribben-Wieden National Park and marvel at the diversity of plant and animal species in the classic Nordic region - no trip to Giethoorn from Amsterdam would be complete without a visit to this nature reserve.